Project Marketing Manager

 “Real estate development is about the people that use the buildings- creating spaces they can draw inspiration from, innovate in, live their best lives in.”

 She supported one of the nation’s fastest-growing downtown areas as a part of Center Cities Partners in Charlotte, North Carolina.
 For years, Maggie provided research, reports, studies, and marketing materials guiding smart growth and supporting economic development.

 She also served on the Research Committee of the International Downtown Association providing research on topics like affordable housing and building resilient downtowns.

-Before Center City Partners, she worked as a housing consultant, providing guidance on all aspects of residential development from site selection to marketing details.
-Her clients were diverse: homebuilders, developers and government agencies to name just a few.
+Before Center City Partners, she worked as a housing consultant, guiding all aspects of residential development from site selection to marketing details.
+Her clients were diverse: homebuilders, developers, and government agencies to name just a few.

 Her economic development ability goes beyond the numbers and into the human side of real estate.

 “Talent attraction and retention is a key issue for employers,” Maggie says.
 “Real estate plays a huge role in that, whether it’s providing workspaces that keep your staff happy or ensuring that there are housing options that meet the needs of the workforce.”

 And while her background may seem niche, it’s an exceptional fit in Montana.
 Growing cities, development interest, and commercial property demand align with Maggie’s unique skill set.